JeremyRand/virt-gtk/README.md

 ## But what's the catch?

+virt-gtk runs QEMU with less sandboxing than virt-manager:

+* virt-gtk gives QEMU access to X11.
+* virt-gtk gives QEMU the `cap_net_admin` capability.
+* virt-gtk runs QEMU under the `audio` and `netdev` groups.
+* virt-gtk disables QEMU's seccomp sandboxing.

-virt-gtk runs QEMU as root, and without sandboxing.
-This means that it has less security against malicious VM's than virt-manager does.
+This means that virt-gtk has less security against malicious VM's than virt-manager does.
 I am admittedly unhappy about this, and I would be excited to receive community contributions that fix this.

 On the other hand, if virt-manager's security comes at the cost of making VM's so painful to use that you wind up doing some things without VM's at all, then virt-gtk is probably better security for you.
 Unusable security isn't real security.